DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

+## Dot Language

+...

+**Topics to cover and ideas**

+ - Graphs as code
+ - Why is this such a big deal, major paradigm shift required
+ - Why visio and other diagram tools don&#39;t scale
+ - the fact that you can&#39;t control the diagram layout (in the same way you do in visio) is actually a major feature

 ## Hugo

 [Hugo IO](https://gohugo.io) is a Static Website Generator (SWG) and represents a very interesting twist on the development stack of a website (another popular Static Website Generator is [Jekyll](https://jekyllrb.com/) )